Qubes-Community/Contents/docs/configuration/split-ssh.md

 * It is possible for a malicious VM to hold onto an ssh-agent connection for more than one use.
 Therefore, if you authorize usage once, assume that a malicious VM could then use it many more times.
-In this case, though, the SSH Agent will continue to protect your private keys; only usage of it would be available to the malicious VM until it was shut down.
+In this case, though, the SSH Agent will continue to protect your private keys; only usage of it would be available to the malicious VM until it is shut down.
 * It doesn’t solve the problem of allowing the user to know what is requested before the operation gets approved.

 Want more Qubes split magic?